Status

 Introduction

-This document's purpose is to describe the Low-Latency example application and to explain how to use it.
+This document aims at describing the Low-Latency example application and to explain how to use it.

 What you’ll learn